ankit-m/book-recommender/README.md

 1. User submits idea in the root view
 2. Gensim finds the keywords
 3. Google Books API retreives similar books to the idea and displays on page
-4. The ratings are
+4. The ratings are **implicitly derived** from users' search results
-5. The 'Book Suggestions' tab contains the recommended list of books for the user.
+5. We use k-means algorithm to obtain user clusters.

 For a more detailed explanation refer to the report.